 In order to facilitate the offering of our common stock, the underwriter may engage in transactions that stabilize, maintain or otherwise affect the price of our common stock.
 Specifically, the underwriter may sell more shares than it is are obligated to purchase under the underwriting agreement, creating a short position in our common stock for its own account.
 A short sale is covered if the short position is no greater than the number of shares available for purchase by the underwriter under the over-allotment option.
 The underwriter can close out a covered short sale by exercising the option to purchase additional shares or purchasing shares in the open market.
-In determining the source of shares to close out a covered short sale, the underwriter will consider, among other things, the open market price of shares, creating a naked short position.
+In determining the source of shares to close out a covered short sale, the underwriter will consider, among other things, the open market price of shares compared to the price available under the over-allotment option.
+The underwriter may also sell shares in excess of the option to purchase additional shares, creating a naked short position.
 The underwriter must close out any naked short position by purchasing shares in the open market.
 A naked short position is more likely to be created if the underwriter is concerned that there may be downward pressure on the price of our common stock in the open market after pricing that could adversely affect investors who purchase in the offering.
 In addition, in order to cover any over-allotments or to stabilize the price of our common stock, the underwriter may bid for, and purchase, shares of our common stock in the open market.
 Any of these activities may raise or maintain the market price of our common stock above independent market levels or prevent or retard a decline in the market price of the common stock.
 The underwriter is not required to engage in these activities, and may end any of these activities at any time.